drocheam/optrace/docs/source/usage/geometry.rst

 **Outline**

 All objects and rays can only exist in a three-dimensional box, the *outline*.
-When initializing the raytracer this is passed as ``outline`` parameter.
+When initializing the |Raytracer| this is passed as :python:`outline` parameter.
 This is also the only mandatory parameter of this class